Heatblur-Simulations/f-4e-manual/src/systems/flight_controls_gear/flight_controls.md

 A spring-loaded emergency quick release lever is on each control stick.
 This lever operates in the same manner from both the front and the rear cockpits.

-Depressing the lever causes the AFCS and altitude hold switch to return to OFF.
+Depressing the lever
+causes the AFCS and altitude hold switch to return to OFF.
 The stability augmentation mode, ARI and anti-skid, are disengaged as long as the lever is held depressed.
 When the lever is released, the stability augmentation, anti-skid, and ARI are again in operation, but the AFCS is no longer engaged.

+To permanently
-To permanently disengage. the stability augmentation mode, the pitch, roll, and yaw stab aug switches must be placed off.
-To permanently disengage the ARI and anti-skid, the yaw stab aug switch must be off and the ARI circuit breaker, on the front cockpit left subpanel, must be pulled.
+disengage the stability augmentation mode, the pitch, roll, and yaw STAB AUG switches must be placed off.
+To permanently disengage the ARI and anti-skid, the yaw STAB AUG switch must be off and the ARI circuit breaker, on the front cockpit left sub-panel, must be pulled.

 ### Autopilot Disengage Indicator Light